C043/think-twice/README.md

 timezone happens to be.
 Migration `0004` adds the explicit `USING ...
 AT TIME ZONE 'UTC'` by hand; keep doing that.

-**Pages are `force-dynamic`.** A database query is not something Next treats as a reason to render dynamically, so without it the object list and the settings get prerendered at build time and keep serving whatever the database held then.
+**The root layout is `force-dynamic`.** A database query is not something Next treats as a reason to render dynamically, so without it the object list and the settings get prerendered at build time and keep serving whatever the database held then.
+The flag sits on the layout, once, because every page below it reads live rows.

+**Keeping iOS from zooming takes four separate things.** Each covers a case the others do not, so removing any one of them brings the zoom back:

+- `maximumScale: 1` and `userScalable: false` in the viewport export.
+Honoured by standalone iOS, ignored by iOS Safari proper.
+- A 16px floor on every control (`input`, `select`, `textarea` in `globals.css`, and `fieldInput` in `ui/styles.ts`).
+Below that iOS zooms the viewport in when a control takes focus and never zooms back out.
+The rules are deliberately unlayered so they outrank any Tailwind `text-*` utility.
+- `touch-action` in `globals.css`: `manipulation` on tappable elements drops double-tap-to-zoom, `pan-x pan-y` on `html` drops pinch on the engines that implement it through touch events.
+- `ZoomGuard`, which preventDefaults Safari's non-standard `gesture*` events and multi-touch `touchmove`.
+Its listeners must stay non-passive: touch listeners are passive by default and a passive listener's preventDefault is ignored.

+**Safe-area insets are on the header and both mains.** They read as zero with `statusBarStyle: "default"`, which is the point — they are what keeps the layout clear of the notch in landscape and what would save it if the status bar style ever went translucent. `themeColor` has to match the `--background` tokens exactly, or iOS tints the status bar strip a shade off the header.

 **Settings live in two places on purpose.** Theme is in `localStorage`, because reading it from the server would flash the wrong one on every load.
 Locale and